lynxoskar/data_mesh/presentation.md

 --

 **Lakes cont.**
-*  Centralized repository storing RAW data in as native format as possible.
+*  Centralized repository storing raw data in generic format.
-*  Decupled place from data.
+*  Decouples data from its place of origin
-*  Centralized team maintains and manages data repository
+*  Centralized team maintains and manages the data repository
 *  Excel at handling large volumes of data
-*  Struggles with diversity of data sources (ingress) and shifting use cases
+*  Struggles with diversity of data sources and shifting use cases

 ---